-From tasting the flakiest snapper with fresh mango slaw to raising a salt-rimmed margarita kissed by local limes, nothing makes either better than a gentle breeze at your back and the sight of our sea-green waters as far as the eye can see.
-And if you know where to look, there is no shortage of Gulf-side bistros, charming watering holes lining canals and stilted bungalows bravely built between mangroves on back bays.
+From tasting the flakiest snapper with fresh mango slaw to raising a salt-rimmed margarita kissed by local limes, nothing makes Southwest Florida dining better than a gentle breeze at your back and an eyeful of our blue-green waters.
+If you know where to look, there is no shortage of Gulf-side bistros, charming watering holes lining canals and stilted bungalows hunkering between mangroves on back bays.

 This is our list of can’t-fail spots for memorable food and views.
-But before acting on that persistent daydream to spend your Friday devouring coconut-flecked Sanibel shrimp with your boat tethered nearby, double-check the opening hours of where you want to go.
-In the shoulder months, a lot are on hiatus, taking advantage of the calm before the frenzied seasonal storm.
+But before acting on that persistent daydream to spend your day devouring coconut-flecked Sanibel shrimp with your boat tethered nearby, double-check the opening hours of your dining destination.
+Some have closed or shortened their hours during the calm after the frenzied seasonal storm or due to the pandemic and staff shortages.

 2. The Bay House